CreateWithAce/soberdocs.github.io/md/common-issues.md

 | 656                              | 01/16/25           | Yes        | 02/13/25 - 02/18/25                | N/A                |
 | 657                              | 01/24/25           | Yes        | 02/20/25 - 02/28/25                | N/A                |

-  *cutoff may be beyond the estimated range due to holiday vacation **cutoff estimation was pushed two weeks forward from the initial esimation due to holiday vacation
+  **cutoff estimation was pushed two weeks forward from the initial esimation due to holiday vacation
 </details>